 CRISYS (Critical Response in Security and Safety Emergencies) is a security research project, funded by EC FP7, which aims to develop a demonstration action of an integrated and scalable crisis management system capable of providing comprehensive situational awareness to decision makers in order to ensure a timely, coordinated, and effective response in both known and novel disaster situations.

-The project aims to reach its objectives by following a structural framework made of the following actions:
+The project aimed to reach its objectives by following a structural framework made of the following actions:

 The project participants include public authorities, research institutions, large industrial companies, SMEs, and NGOs.
 Two advisory boards, composed of representatives from end-users and suppliers, support the project consortium with their experience.

 The CRISYS project represents the first phase of a two-stage demonstration programme.
 During the second phase, the roadmap document produced by the project were followed to demonstrate the feasibility of developing an integrated, scalable, interoperable, and operational crisis management system composed of common and specific services distributed through a resilient network infrastructure.

 For additional information visit the CRISYS project website: http://cordis.europa.eu/project/rcn/98623_en.html

 CRISYS Project Partners

 Project funded by the European Commission under the Seventh Framework Programme (FP7, grant agreement no. 261682)